Pat-Lafon/Cobb_Artifact/README.md

        but a pattern was expected which matches values of type cases = case list
 ```

 Not to worry, this artifact does not depend on the code that throws this error,
 and the build succeeds despite it, so this error message can be safely disregarded.

 Change directories to the `Luck` subdirectory in `Cobb_PBT` and build the
 Haskell project using:

 ```sh
 cabal build luck
 ```

-(note this may take a long time inside the docker image).
+(note this may take a long time inside the Docker image).

-## Step by Step Instructions for Running
+## Step-by-Step Instructions for Running

 ### RQ1